laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1065

 Passport now supports public clients and PCKE.
-To leverage this feature, you should update the the `secret` column of the `oauth_clients` table to be `nullable`:
+To leverage this feature, you should update the `secret` column of the `oauth_clients` table to be `nullable`:

     Schema::table('oauth_clients', function (Blueprint $table) {
         $table->string('secret', 100)->nullable()->change();